eric-brechemier/scopeornot/README.txt

-  2012-04-27, v0.0.4, Updated scope-bootstrap: global context, can be stacked 2012-05-08, v0.0.5, Synchronous definition in private scope: scope-private 2012-05-09, v0.0.6, Asynchronous definition: scope-ready
+  2012-04-27, v0.0.4, Updated scope-bootstrap: global context, can be stacked 2012-05-08, v0.0.5, Synchronous definition in private scope: scope-private 2012-05-09, v0.0.6, Asynchronous definition: scope-ready XXXX-XX-XX, v0.0.7, Log when scope() is called and when code runs: scope-log